-This programme is for Trust staff who wish to develop debriefing skills for simulation-based learning interventions.
-It is part of the faculty development programme of SaIL being a mandatory part of the Essential Simulation faculty programme.
-Prior completion of the introduction to simulation course is required unless a candidate has had exemption from the Director of SaIL
+This programme is for those who wish to develop debriefing skills for simulation-based learning interventions.
+It is part of the faculty development programme at SaIL, being a mandatory part of the Simulation faculty programme.

 Part one: the course runs over 2 days and introduces the concepts of structured debriefing, using the diamond debrief model, to facilitate deep reflection, exploration of human factors skills and transfer of learning from simulated experiences to the work place.